Understanding Flood Insurance

-If you own a house in a known flood risk area (i.e., the 100-year floodplain) with a bank loan, your mortgage bank will normally require flood insurance.
-For most homeowners, handling this mortgage bank flood insurance requirement is all they focus on and they ignore their true flood hazard.
-Then when a major storm does come, they have inadequate flood insurance coverage often with too little coverage on their house (often only the home loan balance) and no contents protection.
+If you own a house in a known flood risk area (i.e., the 100-year floodplain) with a bank loan, your mortgage bank will require flood insurance.
+Beyond this bank loan requirement, you have the option of including flood insurance protection for your home contents.

-Also, over 25% of flood damage happens each year to properties outside of a known flood risk area (100-year floodplain).
-Central Texas had a recent example of an “out-of-the-blue” rain event that caused very intense flooding well beyond the known flood risk areas.
-Two recent examples are the so-called “Marble Falls Rain Bomb” in June 2007 which damaged over 100 homes & business around the city of Marble Falls with a very sudden 19 inch rainfall and the Halloween 2015 Del Valle / Airport area with 14 inches of rain in four hours.
+Over 25% of flood damage happens each year to properties outside of a known flood risk area (100-year floodplain).
+One Central Texas example of an “out-of-the-blue” storm was the Halloween 2015 flood which inundated much of the in the Del Valle / Airport area with 14 inches of rain in four hours.
 A “Preferred Risk Flood Insurance Policy,” available to homeowners beyond the 100-year floodplain, can protect your home and possessions at a very modest price.

 Austin is part of the Central Texas “Flash Flood Alley” and has a long history of major flooding along its creeks and the Colorado River.
 Dams located on Lake Travis and Lake Buchanan, built in the 1940’s, has helped control the very destructive flooding of the Colorado River.
 Today, the biggest risk is along the many creeks in our urban areas and the Colorado River south of Lady Bird Lake dam.
 Shoal, Bull and Walnut creeks in North Austin plus Onion and Williamson creeks in South Austin have considerable history of inundating adjacent areas.